Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: ScaffoldSafety Framework and Scorecard

 \paragraph{(3) Methodology Stamp.} Each scorecard includes a verification stamp documenting whether the evaluation was pre-registered, assessor-blinded (Bang's Blinding Index), cross-validated (Cohen's $\kappa$), and subjected to specification curve analysis, enabling consumers to assess the methodological rigour of reported scores.

-\paragraph{Adoption pathway.} Three stages: (1)~demonstration through this paper's results, (2)~community adoption via the open-source package, and (3)~integration into model card templates at AI labs and safety organisations (AISI, METR).
-The scorecard complements existing safety reporting by adding the deployment-configuration dimension.
+\paragraph{Adoption pathway.} Three stages: demonstration through this paper's results, community adoption via the open-source package, and integration into model-card templates at AI labs and safety organisations (AISI, METR).
+The scorecard adds the deployment-configuration dimension current model cards omit.